Tailor Cut Salmonella Lawyer Update: Cut Fruit Products Recalled Due to Salmonella Concerns.

 The FDA is urging people to avoid serving and eating the recalled products, in one of the their statements of the recall the FDA said: “Because the recalled products may have been distributed to nursing homes, schools, hospitals, and other facilities that cater to vulnerable populations, it is important that these facilities do not sell or serve them.”
 Salmonella can cause symptoms such as diarrhea, fever, headache, nausea, vomiting, and chills those more prone to contracting it are children under five years old, the elderly, and people with weak immune symptoms.

-Ron Simon, a national Salmonella Lawyer, stated that food contaminated with salmonella usually look, smell, and taste normal.
+, stated that food contaminated with salmonella usually look, smell, and taste normal.
 Salmonella bacteria are usually transmitted to humans who unknowingly consume food contaminated with the feces.
 Food may become contaminated when someone infected with Salmonella handles or prepares food for someone else.

 For more information on the Salmonella outbreak linked to Tailor Cut Produce, to speak to a Salmonella Lawyer, or inquire about a Salmonella Lawsuit, call 1-888-335-4901.